mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

     could cause non-causal reads to occur.
 Starting with MaxScale 2.5.15, this was fixed and all the GTID coordinates are passed alongside all requests which makes multi-domain GTIDs safe to use.
-However, this does mean that the GTID coordinates will never be reset: if replication is reset and and GTID coordinates go "backwards", readwritesplit will not consider these as being newer than the ones already stored.
+However, this does mean that the GTID coordinates will never be reset: if replication is reset and GTID coordinates go "backwards", readwritesplit will not consider these as being newer than the ones already stored.
 To reset the stored GTID coordinates in readwritesplit, MaxScale must be restarted.